bajumar/Azure-Monitor-Logs/Query Library/Scenarios - Asset Inventory/README.md

 ## ServiceMap-based Query Examples

-Servce Map collects a richer dataset, including Azure-specific configuration information such as VM Size and Region, so the construction of relevant queries is much simpler.
+Service Map collects a richer dataset, including Azure-specific configuration information such as VM Size and Region, so the construction of relevant queries is much simpler.
 The queries in this section also feature "pretty" column names, which support the use of spaces and special characters.

 Enable Service Map - <https://docs.microsoft.com/en-us/azure/azure-monitor/insights/service-map-configure>